CEP Public Events

 Twitter Hashtag for this event: #LSEFestival

-This event will take place in MAR, Ground Floor, The Marshall Building, 44 Lincoln's Inn Fields, London WC2A 3LY.The building is labelled MAR on the map.
+This event will take place in MAR, Ground Floor, The Marshall Building, 44 Lincoln's Inn Fields, London WC2A 3LY.The building is labelled MAR on the LSE campus map.
+You can also find us on Google Maps.
+For further information, go to contact us.